-The performance evaluation of each Director of the Board was carried out by theNomination and Remuneration Committee at its Meeting held on May 25 2017 as per thecriteria set by it earlier.
+The performance evaluation of each Director of the Board was carried out by theNomination and Remuneration Committee at its Meeting (Serial No.13) held on May 26 2021as per the criteria set by it earlier.
 The said criteria are included in the CorporateGovernance Report enclosed herewith.
-The performance evaluation of the non-Independent Directors theBoard as a whole and the Chairman of the Board was carried out by theIndependent Directors at their separate meeting held on May 26 2021.
+The performance evaluation of the non-IndependentDirectors the Board as a whole and the Chairman of the Board was carried out by theIndependent Directors at their separate meeting held on May 26 2021.

-On the recommendation of the Nomination and Remuneration Committee the Board hasframed a remuneration policy for all employees of the Company is designed to attract motivate and retainsuitable manpower in a competitive market.
-The remuneration package for each person isdesigned keeping a balance between fixed remuneration and profit andperformance-linked incentives in order to achieve corporate performance targets.
-Thepolicy is aligned with the Company's mission which states: "Our single-minded determination to pleasecustomers drives the kind of people we employ and promote the investments we make and the results we produce."
-The Board affirms that theremuneration is as per the Remuneration Policy of the Company.
-Information as per Section197 of the Companies Act 2013 is given in Appendix V.
+The Remuneration Policy of the Company is designed to attract motivate and retainsuitable manpower in a competitive market.
+The remuneration package for each person isdesigned keeping a balance between fixed remuneration and profit and performance-linkedincentives in order to achieve corporate performance targets.
+The Policy is aligned withthe Companys mission which states: "Our single-minded determination to pleasecustomers drives the kind of people we employ and promote the investments we make and theresults we produce."

 ON BEHALF OF THE BOARD OF DIRECTORS